Deutsch | English

 Why could this book not have been written a few years ago?

 Earlier systems could generate text, but they could not support long-term coherent epistemic processes.
-Only modern large language models reached a sufficient level of context stability and semantic continuity.

 When did this form of collaboration become technically possible?

-The decisive threshold lay roughly between 2024 and 2025.
 Only modern models reached a level at which long-term recursive collaboration became practically possible.

 Why do the same models produce very different results with different people?

 Because the quality of the interaction depends strongly on human structural guidance.
-The model merely provides the possibility.
-Whether this becomes a stable epistemic architecture depends substantially on the way the interaction is led.

 Why does accessible hardware play a role in the background of the theory?